David Jibson, Editor

 Larry has been around long enough to know the sting of rejection and the salve of acceptance.
 His shelves are lined with his publications that nobody buys as well as the works of many poets who have fared better.
-He lectures on poetry in the Ozarks every spring.
-Larry recently turned over the helm of Third Wednesday to Joe Ferrari and David Jibson, but remains an integral part of the magazine.
+Larry turned the helm of Third Wednesday over to David Jibson, but remains an integral part of the magazine.

 Judith Jacobs – Art Editor

 Judith earned a B.S. in Design from the University of Michigan in 1964.
 She has exhibited her artwork for 45 years in regional and national shows and in arts publications.
 A former collage artist, she now imports into her computer photos and jpegs of graffiti, popular culture images, and her own previous work, then layers, manipulates and recombines them in Photoshop.
 Her most recent pigment ink prints reflect her interest in creating the illusion of collage and rough urban walls with their graffiti and peeling posters.
 All her digital work can be seen on her website,www.judithjacobs.com

 John is the author of five books of poetry, including two collaborations.
 He holds graduate degrees in creative writing and English literature from the Helen Zell Writers’ Program at the University of Michigan and San Francisco State University.
 John lives in Ann Arbor, Michigan with his wife Raquel, where he teaches writing at the University of Michigan.
 His website is johnfbuckley.net.